AdamAbdulkareem/TIL/CSS.md

   - All items **start at 0** width.
   - Since all have the same grow factor, they **expand equally**.
   - Result: **Equal-width** flex items regardless of content.

+---
+# 📘 CSS Flexbox — Understanding `flex-shrink` and Min-Content Behavior

+## 🔍 Topic
+How `flex-shrink` interacts with item content size and container width, and what happens when shrinking is disallowed.

+---

+## 💡 Key Insight

+- `flex-shrink: 1` (default) allows items to shrink proportionally when the flex container is too narrow.
+- Shrinking is based on the **flex base size** (usually content width), and **never goes below the min-content size** of an item.
+- `flex-shrink: 0` disables shrinking completely.
+  - ❗ If the total width of the items exceeds the container, **horizontal overflow occurs**.